The Prerequisites for Medical School

 Medical schools look for well-rounded applicants with various interests and experiences outside of the classroom.
 Stay involved in extracurricular activities such as clubs, sports teams, or community service organizations to demonstrate your ability to balance multiple commitments and show your dedication to serving others.

-A teenage boy wearing a mask is reading a book in a classroom
+A teenage boy wearing a mask is reading a book about prerequisite courses for medical school

 The prerequisites for medical school are rigorous, but they are designed to prepare you for the challenges of a medical career.
 By carefully planning your coursework, gaining clinical experience, participating in research, preparing for the MCAT, obtaining strong letters of recommendation, and staying involved in extracurricular activities, you can position yourself as a competitive applicant for medical school.